 To keep the seafood fresh, Nayarit native Magdalena Garcia frequently travels by bus to Mazatlan and her home state of Nayarit to procure authentic seafood.
 Penuelas is from a neighboring state that’s also known for its seafood, Sinaloa.
 When Garcia can’t make it all the way to Nayarit, she’ll meet family members halfway, in Tijuana.
 That commitment level shows on the plate and in the bowl at Mariscos Chente.

 We started with a small bowl of soup.
-The spicy tomato and shrimp broth was spiked with lip stinging jalapeno and chock full of celery, bell pepper and cilantro.
-Floating in the broth: a pair of firm shrimp meatballs (albondigas).
+Spicy tomato and shrimp broth was spiked with lip stinging jalapeño and chock full of celery, bell pepper and cilantro.
+Floating in the broth: firm shrimp meatballs (albondigas).

 Each Sinaloan style fried shrimp taco featured a grilled flour tortilla, squiggles of homemade 1000 island dressing, crunchy shredded cabbage and diced tomatoes.
-The shrimp were a little overcooked, and the batter wasn’t as crispy as L.A.’s best Baja style fish tacos.
+Shrimp were a little overcooked, and the batter wasn’t as crispy as L.A.’s best Baja style fish tacos.

 Mixto incorporated the same mild broth and was absolutely loaded with sweet head-on shrimp, tender cross-sections of octopus tentacle and more of that halibut, including bone and firm, gelatinous fin.

 Gobernador was the dish of the night, folded-over flour tortillas packed with shrimp, molten Monterey jack cheese and sweet grilled onions.
 These grilled tacos were absolutely addictive.

 Mariscos Chente also provides complimentary tortilla chips and salsa: mild tomato-based and a lip-stinging jalapeño slurry.